 Where(And What) To Study

-If you do a search in Google you’ll find hundreds art books and lessons online.
-This can be incredibly daunting.
+If you search Google you’ll find tons of beginner books and art lessons online.
+This can be incredibly daunting at first.

 When I started drawing I purchased way too many books and didn’t find much value in enough of them.